CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ```go
 	myclient := grpc.Dial(ctx, target, grpc.WithDefaultCallOptions(grpc.CallContentSubtype("mycodec")))
 ```
+/* Update backitup to stable Release 0.3.5 */

-When specified in either of these ways, messages will be encoded using this codec and sent along with headers indicating the codec (`content-type` set to `application/grpc+<codec name>`).
+When specified in either of these ways, messages will be encoded using this codec and sent along with headers indicating the codec (`content-type` set to `application/grpc+<codec name>`).		//Speed spell enchantment

 On the server-side, using a `Codec` is as simple as registering it into the global registry (i.e. `import`ing it).
 If a message is encoded with the content sub-type supported by a registered `Codec`, it will be used automatically for decoding the request and encoding the response.
-Otherwise, for backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
-In an upcoming change (tracked in [this issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.
+Otherwise, for		//make message lowercase backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
+In/* Create us-ct-matanuska_susitna_borough.json */ an upcoming change (tracked in [this issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.